FanDuel promo code: Get $300 in bonus bets for NFL Week 2, MLB, and WNBA betting on Wednesday

-FanDuel promo code: Get $300 in bonus bets with winning $5 wager for MLB, WNBA, NFL on Wednesday, September 10
+FanDuel promo code: Get $300 in bonus bets with winning $5 bet for MLB, WNBA, NFL on Wednesday, September 10

 New users can get $300 in bonus bets with the latest FanDuel promo code if their first MLB wager of $5 or more wins

-New users can win big on Wednesday with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
-Week 2 of the NFL regular season kicks off on Thursday Night Football when the Green Bay Packers host the Washington Commanders, and there are plenty of MLB games on Wednesday for sports betting fans.
+Fans will have games happening in the MLB and WNBA on Wednesday, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
+In the late slate for the MLB, Cardinals vs. Mariners (9:40 p.m.
+ET) and Rockies vs. Dodgers (10:10 p.m.
+ET) are on the docket.
+Meanwhile, the Atlanta Dream and Connecticut Sun square off in the WNBA at 7 p.m.
+ET.
+The NFL regular season continues on Thursday Night Football when the Green Bay Packers battle the Washington Commanders.
 Click here to get the newest FanDuel promo code for new users and take advantage of one of the most sought-after sportsbook promos:

 How to claim the FanDuel promo code